"We independently review the products we recommend! When you buy through links on AHealthyBowl.com, We may earn an affiliate commission. Learn more"

 How to make Melomakarona?

 Step 1.
-Making the dough
+Make the dough

 Preheat the oven to 350 F. Grease baking sheets or butter papers with melted butter or oil.